In a nutshell

 Botanical Garden in Golden Gate Park, San Francisco

-The botanical garden in Golden Gate Park is particularly worth seeing
+The botanical garden in Golden Gate Park is especially worth a visit

-Golden Gate Park is the green heart of San Francisco, much like Central Park in New York.
-Covering more than 1,000 hectares, it’s one of the largest urban parks in the world and a must for anyone looking for peaceful things to do in San Francisco.
+Golden Gate Park is essentially San Francisco’s green lung, similar to Central Park in New York.
+At over 1,000 hectares, it’s one of the largest urban parks in the world.

-There’s also a lot to discover.
+There’s also plenty to see.
 We especially loved the Japanese Tea Garden and the Botanical Garden.
-If you’re in the mood for culture, check out the de Young Museum or the California Academy of Sciences, both located within the park grounds.
-It’s easily one of the best places to visit in San Francisco.
+If you’re in the mood for culture, the de Young Museum and the California Academy of Sciences (a natural science museum) are both located within the park and well worth your time.

 Sausalito

-Sausalito is one of the most beautiful excursion destinations from San Francisco
+Sausalito is one of the most beautiful day trip destinations from San Francisco

 Silicon Valley